PI4IOE5V I/O Expander

 Parameters:

-• ec – Error code set on failure
+ec – Error code to set if an error occurs.

 Parameters:

-• ec – Error code set on failure
+• ec – Error code to set if an error occurs.

 Parameters: